emnify/product-docs/docs/services/data-streamer/stream-types.md

 ---
-description: Configuring the type of content delivered by the data stream
+description: Configure the type of content delivered by the data stream
 ---

 # Stream types